Why Ancient Greeks Built Their Greatest Temples Not in Athens — But in Sicily

 What Sicily’s Ruins Tell You About Italy

 Most visitors to Italy spend their time in Rome, Florence, and Venice.
-They may walk ancient Roman roads still embedded in the landscape, or visit the world of the gladiators in the Colosseum.
+They may walk ancient Roman roads still embedded in the landscape, or visit the story of the Colosseum in the Colosseum.
 Very few make it to Sicily — and fewer still understand what they’re walking past when they do.

 The temples at Agrigento are older than the Colosseum by 600 years.
 They predate the Roman conquest of Sicily entirely.
-Sicily’s ancient heritage belongs to a different world: Phoenician trading posts, Greek colonies, Carthaginian fortresses — all layered over thousands of years before Rome arrived.
+Sicily’s ancient heritage belongs to a different world: Phoenician trading posts, Greek colonies, and Carthaginian fortresses.

 To understand Italy fully, you need its southern edge.
 The south of Italy holds some of the most extraordinary ancient history on earth — and it remains, for now, gloriously uncrowded.